material-ui > Typography

 Custom Typography Color, Bold, CSS

-To set a custom color, font-weight or other CSS for Typography, you will need a custom CSS class.
-See the above examples in the sandbox.
+To set a custom color, font-weight or other CSS for Typography, you will need to use the sx prop.
+See the examples in the editor.

 Typography Line-break